Pranay281202/HR-Analysis-using-PowerBI/README.md

 The dashboards will focus on key performance of emp working time, providing a visual representation of presence of emp, work from home, and many more imp things are covered.

 3. Problem Statement:
-Background: An evaluation is required to identify shortcomings and recommend improvements to the performance management process.
+Background: Evaluation is required to identify shortcomings and recommend improvements to the performance management process.

 Objective: Develop dashboards to monitor and analyze key performance indicators. with respect too "Key points"
 Present, Paid Leave, Sick Leave, Half day PL, Half day SL, Work from home, Floting festival leave, Half Day Floting festival leave , Birthday Leave, Leave without pay , Half day Leave without pay, Bereavement Leave, Half Bereavement Leave, Half Work From Home, Weekly Off, Holiday Off.

 Scope:To get a specific time when the most of emp are present.
 Find Sick leave taken by emp to take pricotion and to make helpful decision.

 3. Data Sources:
 	A Real dataset of employee presence from a company called AtliQ.